Skip to main content

 C. The Advisory Council shall meet a minimum of four (4) times per year.

-D. Special meetings may be called by the Council Chairperson and committee chairpersons at such times as are found necessary.
+D. Special meetings may be called by the Advisory Council Chairperson and committee chairpersons at such times as are found necessary.

 E. Written notice of regular meetings will be provided to all Advisory Council members.
 For special meetings, notification shall be given not less than five (5) days before the date of the special meeting.
 The notice of a special meeting shall include the purpose of the meeting.